Rainymood/rainymood.github.io/_posts/2024-01-15-3-examples-of-theory-building-naur-1985.md

 ---
-title: "3 examples of theory building (Naur, 1985)"
+title: "3 examples of theory building"
 date: 2024-01-15
 tags:
 # Blog or how-to